-You have almost certainly met dorayaki without eating it — as the food a blue robot cat inhales by the boxful.
-Doraemon, one of Japan's most famous cartoon exports, is defined by his appetite for it, which makes dorayaki the wagashi more Westerners can name than any other.
-Yet naming it and knowing it are different things.
-Meet it in the wild — on a café menu translated as "Japanese red bean pancake," or wrapped in a convenience-store package — and the obvious questions surface.
+Doraemon, one of Japan's most famous cartoon exports, is a blue robot cat who inhales dorayaki by the boxful.
+His appetite for it is his defining trait, and it makes dorayaki the wagashi more people abroad can name than any other.
+Naming it and knowing it are different things, though.
+On a café menu it often arrives translated as "Japanese red bean pancake," or wrapped in a convenience-store package, and the obvious questions surface.
 What is that brown stuff inside, and why does everyone call a sandwich a pancake?

 A sandwich, not a pancake

-Here is the decode worth carrying to the counter.
 Dorayaki is two small, round sponge cakes with sweet azuki paste sealed between them.
 The word "pancake" mis-frames it twice over.
-First, structurally: a pancake is one flat cake you eat open-faced, but dorayaki is a closed sandwich — two lens-shaped discs pressed around a filling, browned on the outside, soft within.
+First, structurally: a pancake is one flat cake you eat open-faced, while dorayaki is a closed sandwich, two lens-shaped discs pressed around a filling, browned on the outside and soft within.
 Second, by lineage: those discs aren't pancake batter.
-They're castella-family sponge — egg, sugar, and wheat flour — which is why the bite reads as cakey and faintly bready rather than like a rubbery griddle cake.
+They're castella-family sponge (egg, sugar, and wheat flour), which is why the bite tastes cakey and faintly bready.

-The filling is anko, sweetened azuki-bean paste, and it's usually tsubuan — the chunky version that keeps some of the bean skins for texture — though smoother koshian turns up too.
-So the honest one-line translation isn't "red bean pancake."
+The filling is anko, sweetened azuki-bean paste, usually tsubuan (the chunky version that keeps some of the bean skins for texture), though smoother koshian turns up too.
+The one-line translation isn't "red bean pancake."
 It's closer to "a red-bean sponge sandwich."

-There is one telling difference from castella proper.
+One difference from castella proper stands out.
 Castella gets its rise entirely from whipped egg foam, with no chemical leavener at all.
-Dorayaki batter, by contrast, is leavened with baking soda — a typical recipe runs egg, sugar, cake flour, baking soda, mirin, and water, often with a spoon of honey for moisture.
+Dorayaki batter is leavened with baking soda.
+A typical recipe runs egg, sugar, cake flour, baking soda, mirin, and water, often with a spoon of honey for moisture.
 Same egg-sponge family, one deliberate addition.
 That's the difference between a cake meant to be sliced in a long loaf and two little cakes meant to be flipped on a griddle and clapped together.

-The name is the next clue.
-Dora (銅鑼) is a bronze gong — the kind struck when a ship leaves port — and yaki means grilled or baked.
+Dora (銅鑼) is a bronze gong, the kind struck when a ship leaves port, and yaki means grilled or baked.
 So dorayaki is, literally, "gong-bake."
 Two folk explanations circulate, and they point at the same object: either the round, browned disc simply looks like a gong, or the batter was once cooked on a heated gong instead of an iron plate.

 That second story blossoms into the legend most often told about the sweet.
 It stars Saitō Musashibō Benkei (1155–1189), the giant warrior-monk who served the tragic general Minamoto no Yoshitsune and is remembered for dying on his feet, riddled with arrows, still guarding a bridge.
-As the tale goes, Benkei — wounded and hiding at a farmer's house — left his gong behind when he moved on, and the farmer used it as a griddle to fry sweet batter: hence "dora-yaki."
+As the tale goes, Benkei, wounded and hiding at a farmer's house, left his gong behind when he moved on, and the farmer used it as a griddle to fry sweet batter: hence "dora-yaki."
 A variant has Benkei himself spilling bean paste onto a cake and inventing the thing by accident.
 Neither is documented; the historical Benkei is real, but the dorayaki story is folklore.
-Still, there's a pleasure in it — a mass-market snack anchored to one of Japan's most legendary swordsmen.
+There's a pleasure in it anyway: a mass-market snack anchored to one of Japan's most legendary swordsmen.

 The sandwich is barely a century old

-Here is the part that surprises even people in Japan: the dorayaki you know is a modern invention.
-The Edo-period version had no egg at all — bean paste wrapped in a single wheat-flour skin, folded into a square with the filling showing at the edges.
+The dorayaki you know is a modern invention.
+The Edo-period version had no egg at all: bean paste wrapped in a single wheat-flour skin, folded into a square with the filling showing at the edges.
 Sources note it probably looked less like today's plump round sandwich and more like kintsuba, another old paste-and-skin sweet.

 The round, two-sheet egg-castella form we picture only emerged around the turn of the twentieth century.
 The most-repeated attribution credits Usagiya, a shop in Tokyo's Ueno district, in 1914.
-Treat that as the standard line rather than the last word — who first made the round form is genuinely contested, with the Nihonbashi shop Baikatei claiming an earlier Meiji-era round dorayaki, and Kyoto's Sasaya Iori claiming to have invented dorayaki at the request of a temple.
+That's the standard line rather than the last word.
+Who first made the round form is contested: the Nihonbashi shop Baikatei claims an earlier Meiji-era round dorayaki, and Kyoto's Sasaya Iori claims to have invented dorayaki at the request of a temple.
 What the sources agree on is the shape of the story: the two-sheet sandwich is an early-1900s thing, not an ancient one.

 Mikasa, and the moon over the homeland